Why (& How) To Prioritise Good Sleeping Habits

 If you spend a lot of time indoors, making sure you are exposed to as much natural light as possible throughout the day can help to regulate your sleep patterns.

-Napping is a good way to make up for lost sleep, especially for shift workers or new parents — but a long nap may prevent you from getting the rest you need during your next sleep.
+Napping is a good way to make up for lost sleep, especially for shift workers or new parents — but a long nap or napping after 2 pm may prevent you from getting the rest you need come bedtime.

 Eat healthy meals regularly

-Preparing healthy meals at home can help to ensure that your body has the nutrition it needs throughout the day and reduce nighttime snacking, which can contribute to sub-optimal sleep.
+Preparing healthy meals at home can help provide your body with the nutrition it needs throughout the day and reduce nighttime snacking, which can contribute to sub-optimal sleep.

 Keep a regular schedule

-It’s not always possible to get up and go to bed at the same time each day, but try to follow a similar wake and sleep pattern across your weekdays and weekends.
+It’s not always possible to get up and go to bed at the same time each day, but following a similar wake and sleep pattern across your weekdays and weekends can help stabilise your circadian rhythm and give your body enough rest.

 Use relaxation techniques such as mindfulness or meditation

 Your state of mind has a huge impact on your ability to unwind at the end of the day.

-Using meditation and mindfulness techniques can help to reduce any feelings of anxiety throughout the day, which can help you to sleep better at night.
+Using meditation and mindfulness techniques can help to manage stress and reduce any feelings of anxiety throughout the day, which can help you to sleep better at night.